-Labour market developments, technological challenges and the consequences of the 2008 financial crisis also require a novel approach to employment and growth.
+Labour market developments, technological challenges and the consequences of consecutive economic, health-related and political crises also require a novel approach to employment and growth.

-At the same time, unprecedented amounts of freedom, productivity and human enablement are possible through the twin digital and green transitions, as well as the ambitious goals set out in the European Pillar of Social Rights Action Plan
+At the same time, the twin digital and green transitions can lead us to greater productivity and increased empowerment of workers, as well as the ambitious goals set out in the European Pillar of Social Rights Action Plan.